Tori-Greg/Top-Line-Performance-Analysis/README.md

 To guarantee the precision and uniformity of the data, I leveraged Power Query Editor in Power BI to perform data transformation and cleansing tasks.
 The following are some of the measures I took:
 - Named all tables and confirmed that headers were appropriately promoted.
 - Checked and corrected all data types.
-- ncorporated calculated columns into tables where appropriate.
+- Incorporated calculated columns into tables where appropriate.
 - Implemented Time Intelligence Formulas, such as Performance To-Date and Previous Period formulas, to facilitate common time comparisons.
 - Deployed different DAX measures, including Related, Calculate, and Iterate function (Sumx).